 Hey Webelos and Arrow of Light Scouts!
 Do you want to experience the fun of camping and learning new skills in the rustic outdoors?
-Don’t miss this opportunity to spend time outside with your friends and learn the skills you’re going to need to be a Boy Scout!
+Don’t miss this opportunity to spend time outside with your friends and learn the skills you’re going to need to be a Scouts BSA!

 Program Highlights may include: BB Guns, Archery, STEM, Nature, Hiking, Scout Skills, Crafts, Advancement, Campfires, Sports, Games, Camping, Fishing, Swimming, Boating, and Climbing/Rappelling.

-Northwoods Webelos Camp is for any BSA registered Scout that is going into 4th or 5th grade in the 2019-2020 school year and will offer Scouts a more demanding and adventurous style camp.
+Northwoods Webelos Camp is for any BSA registered Scout that is going into 4th or 5th grade when the fall school year begins and will offer Scouts a more demanding and adventurous style camp.

-Webelos and their leaders will spend four days and three nights learning the ways of Boy Scout camping all while investigating adventure.
+Webelos and their leaders will spend four days and three nights learning the ways of Scouts BSA camping all while investigating adventure.
 Camp is held rain or shine.

 Scouts will also complete two adventure pins!

 Weekend Camping at Cuyuna Scout Camp